Rishavkapil/DevOps_Notes/Docker/Volumes and Network.md

 Every container has its own network .
-IF we do `ping localhost ` inside a container it refers to the localhost of container itself not the localhost of system/machine.
+If we do `ping localhost` inside a container it refers to the localhost of container itself not the localhost of system/machine.